Mild ill-posedness in $W^{1,\infty}$ for the incompressible porous media equation: Introduction

 {\bf Step 2.
-Construction of the right initial data.}
+Construction of the right initial data}

+Inspired by the work of Elgindi and Masmoudi on the logarithmic singularity of Riesz operators \cite{elgindi2020infty}, we introduce a novel weighted estimation method for general steady states (where $g'(x_2)$ is not identically zero).
+This approach preserves the delicate balance required for singularity analysis while effectively capturing nontrivial stratification effects.

-Towards the goal of obtaining a lower bound on $\|\nabla \eta\|_{L^\infty},$ one needs to construct the right initial data which is designed to cause growth at $t=0,$ but prevent the non-linear evolution from eliminating this growth meachanism for $t>0.$ In fact, we construct the initial data of system \eqref{p-IPM} as follows.
+To establish a lower bound on $\|\nabla \eta\|_{L^\infty},$ it is essential to construct initial data that not only induces growth at $t=0,$ but also ensures that the nonlinear evolution does not suppress this growth mechanism for $t>0.$ Specifically, we design the initial data for system \eqref{p-IPM} as follows:

 where Here, the point ${\bf x_0}=(x_0,y_0)$ is selected to satisfy $g'({\bf x_0})=g'(y_0)\neq 0$, and $\chi({\bf x})$ is a smooth cut-off function